tizoc/shen-scheme/README.md

 Which means that for now external modules can't be imported in the REPL.

-A temporary workaround is to edit `shen/init.sld` and add the necessary imports there.
+A temporary workaround is to edit `shen/init.sld` and add the necessary imports as described in [this comment](https://github.com/tizoc/chibi-shen/issues/1#issuecomment-72329117).

 License
 -------